kaby76/dllexport-of-kernels/README.md

 # dllexport-of-kernels
 This is an example of what and how you can compile and separately link CUDA programs and libraries.
-Unfortunately, I don't think it's been throughly thought out, as there are some things you can do, and some thing you can't.
+Unfortunately, I don't think NVIDIA throughly thought the various permutations of separate compilation and linking out, as there are some things you can do, and some thing you can't.

 This VS 2017 solution contains two projects: